simoncblyth/opticks/notes/issues/opticks-t-2020-sep-18-12-of-430-fails-linux.rst

             GGeoLib=INFO GPtsTest

+            Suspect can no longer do this comparison as the GParts has been dropped ?

       21 /28  Test #21 : OptiXRapTest.interpolationTest                ***Failed                      10.43

+           fails for lack of numpy in the python (juno) picked off PATH easy to kludge eg using python3, but what is the definitive solution ?

+           * added SSys::RunPythonScript and SSys:ResolvePython to fix this kind of problem definitively (hopefully) by making sensitive to OPTICKS_PYTHON envvar to pick the python

+           opticks-c python

       2  /5   Test #2  : OKTest.OKTest                                 Child aborted***Exception:     9.92
       3  /34  Test #3  : CFG4Test.CTestDetectorTest                    ***Exception: SegFault         1.10
       6  /34  Test #6  : CFG4Test.CGeometryTest                        Child aborted***Exception:     1.13